carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 ~~~
 {: .language-python}

-We can now plot our model predictions along with the actual data using the make_regression_graph() function.
+We can now plot our model predictions along with the actual data using the 'make_regression_graph()' function.

 ~~~
 from regression_helper_functions import make_regression_graph